Bahrain's Alba settles bribery suit with Alcoa

-DUBAI (Reuters) - Aluminum Bahrain ALBH.BH (Alba) and U.S. aluminum maker Alcoa (AA.N) said on Tuesday they had settled the Bahraini firm’s racketeering and fraud suit against Alcoa in return for $85 million in cash plus long-term raw material supply contracts.
+DUBAI, Oct 9 (Reuters) - Aluminum Bahrain (Alba) and U.S. aluminum maker Alcoa said on Tuesday they had settled the Bahraini firm’s racketeering and fraud suit against Alcoa in return for $85 million in cash plus long-term raw material supply contracts.

 Alba put the value of the contracts at $362 million.
 Alcoa declined to give a value.